Written by Danielle

 How are you feeling?

 Your health and wellbeing is the most important thing to BU and should be to you too.
-Make sure you balance work and social time, and if you struggle with this, come speak to one of our advisers at the Student Wellbeing centre or SUBU advice over a cup of tea.
+Make sure you balance work and social time, and if you struggle with this, come speak to one of the advisers at the Student Wellbeing centre or SUBU advice over a cup of tea.
 Maybe you’re worried about your psychical health, so speaking to a doctor at our Medical centre or a nutritionist at SportBU can help get you back to your usual self!
 Plus, the advisers are really kind and give the best advice.
 For everything health and wellbeing please click here.

 BU prides itself on helping everyone reach their full potential no matter what and even if you need a little more support, there’s nothing to be ashamed of, in fact a lot of people make use of the Additional Learning Support at BU.
 If you have a condition such as impairments, specific learning differences or temporary injuries (and more) and you think it could effect your personal learning, talk to the ALS team right away.
 For more information, go to their microsite and check out a few of their blogs while you’re at it.